The Good Book

 Dm A Morality is written there in simple white and black

-Bb I feel sorry for you heathens, got
+Bb F C I feel sorry for you heathens, got to think about all that

-A Good is good and evil's bad and
+A Dm Good is good and evil's bad and goats are good and pigs are crap

-F the Good Book, 'cos it's good And it's a book, and it's a book
+Bb F You'll find which one is which in the Good Book, 'cos it's good And it's a book, and it's a book

-Bb The kittens were adorable and they
+Bb F C The kittens were adorable and they made my family laugh

-A But as they grew they started
+A Dm But as they grew they started misbehavin'

-A When the creatures in your care
+A Dm When the creatures in your care start being menaces

-G The answers can be found right
+G C The answers can be found right there in Genesis!

 C7 Genesis, Chapter 6, Verse 5-7!